Why We Fight

 Christopher Blattman

 It’s easy to overlook the underlying strategic forces of war, to see it solely as a series of errors, accidents, and emotions gone awry.
 It’s also easy to forget that war shouldn’t happen—and most of the time it doesn’t.
-Around the world, there are millions of hostile rivalries, yet only a tiny fraction erupt into violence.
-Too many accounts of conflict forget this.
+Around the world, there are millions of hostile rivalries, yet only a fraction erupt into violence, a fact too many accounts overlook.

-With a counterintuitive approach, Blattman reminds us that most rivals loathe one another in peace.
-That’s because war is too costly to fight.
-Enemies almost always find it better to split the pie than spoil it or struggle over thin slices.
-So, in those rare instances when fighting ensues, we should ask: What kept rivals from compromise?
+With a counterintuitive approach, Christopher Blattman reminds us that most rivals loathe one another in peace.
+War is too costly to fight, so enemies almost always find it better to split the pie than spoil it for everyone or struggle over thin slices.
+In those rare instances when fighting ensues, we should ask: What kept rivals from compromise?

 Why We Fight draws on decades of economics, political science, psychology, and real-world interventions to lay out the root causes and remedies for war, showing that violence is not the norm; that there are only five reasons why conflict wins over compromise; and how peacemakers turn the tides through tinkering, not transformation.

-What of remedies that shift incentives away from violence and get parties back to deal-making?
-Societies are surprisingly good at interrupting and ending violence when they want to—even the gangs of Medellin do it.
-Realistic and optimistic, this is book that lends new meaning to the old adage, “Give peace a chance”.
+What of remedies that shift incentives away from violence and get parties back to dealmaking?
+Societies are surprisingly good at interrupting and ending violence when they want to—even gangs do it.
+Realistic and optimistic, this is a book that lends new meaning to the adage “Give peace a chance.”

 Great book by a smart man